IanAmbrose/ETH-Smart-Contracts-for-IoT-sensor-data-Integrity/README.md

 # SmartContractInteraction

-Using Ethereum Smart contracts implementation for IoT sensor data integrity.
+Using Ethereum Smart contracts implementation for IoT sensor data integrity. <br>
 Set and Read sensor data to and from the contract, viewable on etherscan

 Deployed at: https://ianambrose.github.io/SmartContractInteraction/

-Smart Contract test network set to readonly due to inactivity.
+Smart Contract test network set to read only due to inactivity.<br>
 However previously updated tracnsaction can still be viewed.